PrimarisEquilibrium/Suika-Game-Clone/README.md

      c.
 Fruits are able to collide with each other, the larger the fruit the larger the mass.
 [DONE]

     4. Fruit Merges
+     a.
+Allow fruits to be merged into higher tiers.
+     b.
+New fruits spawn at the collision point of the two collided fruits.

     5. Scoring